jileil2/SQBiT-analysis/README.md

 1. `plm_sim_t.R` contains the codes for the simulation study with homoskedastic t(2) error.

-2. `plm_sim_t_heter.R` contains the codes for the simulation study with heteroskedastic t(2) error.
+2. `plm_sim_rect_skewnormal.R` contains the codes for the simulation study with heteroskedastic skew-normal error on a rectangular domain.

-3. `plm_sim_mn_heter.R` contains the codes for the simulation study with heteroskedastic mixture normal error.
+3. `plm_sim_skewnormal_ms.R` contains the codes for the simulation study for model selection with homoskedastic skew-normal error.

 ### Application Examples

 In the Application Examples folder, it contains the necessary codes and data for US mortality data analysis.
 Note that

-1. `main_tau50.R` contains the codes for estimating the quantile spatial model for the median case.
+1. `main_tau50.R` contains the codes for estimating the quantile spatial model for the quantile level 0.50.

-2. `main_tau75.R` contains the codes for estimating the quantile spatial model for the third quartile case.
+2. `main_tau75.R` contains the codes for estimating the quantile spatial model for the quantile level 0.75.

+3. `main_tau90.R` contains the codes for estimating the quantile spatial model for the quantile level 0.90.

 ## Contact
 If you have any questions about the codes, please contact jileil2@gwmail.gwu.edu.